openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 For :ref:`video administrators<Identify Video Administrators>` to complete their periodic tasks using the YouTube CMS, they must have administrative access to your institution's YouTube account.
-Because access to the account is granted to email addresses, the edX video team works with one of your video administrators to set up an email address specifically for this purpose and give it administrative privileges.
+Because access to the account is granted to email addresses, the edX media team works with one of your video administrators to set up an email address specifically for this purpose and give it administrative privileges.